Hoi An or Da Nang – Where to Stay?

 Hoi An is a very walkable city.
 This not only applies to the Old Town, a UNESCO World Heritage Site with picturesque historic buildings, hanging lanterns, and narrow alleys.
 It goes for most streets and roads.
 So your own two feet or bicycle can get you around with no trouble as Hoi An is compact and flat.

 White, sandy beaches – like Hidden Beach or An Bang Beach – are within five kilometres of the Old Town.
 So it’s easy to go by bicycle there.
 Choose your route wisely and you even go through the rice paddies.
 Check out our complete guide of Hoi An’s Beaches here.
+Between the beach and the Old Town lies some of Vietnams most picturesque rice paddies with some charming and peaceful accomodation.

 There are restaurants and street food stalls on almost every corner in Hoi An, there are plenty of Vietnamese and international food options to choose from.
 But most places close at around 10:30 p.m., this is also when the whole city quietens down.
 However, there are always quirky bars or exquisite cocktail venues, where the party goes on much longer.